 - Health Care and Social Assistance (30,705 people or 12.3%)

 - Retail Trade (27,041 people or 10.9%)

 In combination these three fields accounted for 91,276 people in total or 36.6% of the local workers.

 In comparison, Queensland employed 11.1% in Construction; 12.4% in Health Care and Social Assistance and 8.3% in Retail Trade.

 The major differences between the jobs held by the full-time equivalent local workers of Gold Coast City and Queensland were:

-- A larger percentage of full-time equivalent local workers employed in Accommodation and Food Services (8.9% compared to 5.8%)
+- A smaller percentage of full-time equivalent local workers employed in Agriculture, Forestry and Fishing (0.5% compared to 3.4%)

-- A smaller percentage of full-time equivalent local workers employed in Public Administration and Safety (4.1% compared to 7.1%)
+- A larger percentage of full-time equivalent local workers employed in Accommodation and Food Services (8.8% compared to 5.9%)

-- Accommodation and Food Services (+3,880 full-time equivalent local workers)
+- Education and Training (+5,051 full-time equivalent local workers)